-The majority's contrary conclusion is supported by neither the FAA's text nor any case interpreting it.
-The majority begins, accurately enough, with this Court's tendency to characterize the transportation worker exemption as "limited to workers involved in the transportation industry."
+13 Instead, the majority concludes that, even assuming these plaintiffs are traditional truckers, and even assuming the interstate element is satisfied, they are still not transportation workers, because they work for a bakery.
+The majority reasons that "[t]he specification of workers in a transportation industry is a reliable principle for construing the [residual] clause."
 Maj.
-Op. at 655.
-I have no quarrel with this premise.
-But I cannot endorse the tortured reasoning that follows.
-Finding that no case has given a satisfactory definition to the term "transportation industry," the majority posits, without citation, that "an individual works in a transportation industry if the industry in which the individual works pegs its charges chiefly to the movement of goods or passengers, and the industry's predominant source of commercial revenue is generated by that movement."
+Op. at -- (emphasis in original).
+It then instructs-without reference to the FAA's text, any case law, the business world, or even a dictionary-that "an individual works in a transportation industry if the industry in which the individual works pegs its charges chiefly to the movement of goods or passengers, and the industry's predominant source of commercial revenue is generated by that movement."
 Maj.
-Op. at 656.
-The majority then concludes that, "[o]n this basis, the plaintiffs are in the bakery industry," not the transportation industry, because the stores and restaurants to which they deliver the defendants' baked goods are "not buying the movement of the baked goods, so long as they arrive.
-The charges are for the baked goods themselves, and the movement of those goods is at most a component of total price."
+Op. at --.
+The majority concludes that that the plaintiffs "are in the bakery industry, not a transportation industry," Maj.
+Op. at --.
+The majority concludes that that the plaintiffs "are in the bakery industry, not a transportation industry," Maj.
+Op. at --.
+The bill they pay is for the baked goods themselves; the movement of those goods is at most a component of total price."
 Maj.
-Op. at 656.
-Long story short, the plaintiffs are not transportation workers, even though they "spend appreciable parts of their working days moving goods from place to place by truck," because they do not work for a trucking company.
-Maj.
-Op. at 656.
+Op. at -- - -....
+Long story short, the plaintiffs are not transportation workers because they do not work for a trucking company.